martin-stepwolf/laravel8-livewire-publications/README.md

 ### Project goal by mascam97

-This was a part of an interview where I completed some [challenges and questions](challenges.md).
+This was a part of technical job interviews where I completed some [challenges and questions](.job-interview).

 I decided to challenge me by working with **Jetstream + Livewire - Blade** (instead of Laravel UI and Vue.js) and **Tailwindcss** (instead of Bootstrap), because I have personal projects with these features.